Otto Moroder

 Otto Moroder (born 29 January 1894 in Ortisei in Val Gardena; died 27 July 1977 in Mayrhofen, Zillertal) was an Austrian sculptor from South Tyrol.

 Biography

 He was the last born son of Josef Moroder, he learned his trade in his father's workshop.
 In 1919 he married the Grödner Anna Knottner and settled in Mayrhofen in the Zillertal.
 The marriage produced two sons, Klaus and Albin, and a daughter Anne Marie.
-The girl unfortunately died at the age of 10 weeks.
+The girl died aged 10 weeks.
 The family adopted a boy named Rudolf Geisler-Moroder, who founded a woodcarving school in Elbigenalp in the Lechtal.

 In 1916, on the occasion of the centenary of the Tyrolean Kaiserjäger, Otto made a created a statue on the subject of the traditional "Tyrolean firefighter", which was presented to the Kaiser on his birthday.
 The Emperor gave the artist in a private audience on 16 September 1916 in the Schönbrunn Palace and awarded him with a golden clock.